MT-96/mt-96.github.io/README.md

-A epository that hosts my .debs for public use.
-As always, any feedback is appreciated.
+A repository that hosts my .debs for public use.
+Any feedback is appreciated.
 Thanks for reading. 😛